ahadjidj/Streaming-Workshop-with-HDF/README.md

 ![Image](https://github.com/ahadjidj/Streaming-Workshop-with-HDF/raw/master/images/AvroRecordSetWriter.png)

 ## Create process groups and variables in NiFi
 It's critical to organize your flows when you have a shared NiFi instance.
 NiFi flows can be organized per data sources where each Process Group defines the processing that should be applied to data coming from this source.
 If you have several flow developers working on different projects, you can assign roles and privileges to each one of them on those process groups.
 The PG organisation is also useful to declare variables for each source or project and make flow migration from one environment to another one easier.

-In this workshop, we will define 3 PGs as shown below.
+Add 3 PGs as shown below.
 Note the naming convention (sourceID_description) that will be useful for flows migration and monitoring.

 ![Image](https://github.com/ahadjidj/Streaming-Workshop-with-HDF/raw/master/images/PGS.png)

+To add variable to a process, right click on the process group and then variables.

   - SRC1_CDCIngestion: ingest data from MySQL.
 This PG will use the below variables.
 For instance, we can change the variable elastic.url from localhost to the production Elastic cluster URL in a central location instead of updating it in every Elastic processor.

-Add a process group to the root canvas.
-Right click on the process group, and go to variable menu to add new variables.

   ```
 mysql.driver.location : /usr/share/java/mysql-connector-java.jar